DanKhizov/DanGram/README.md

-# MetaGifter

-To run project:
+To start project:

-1. From root folder "npm i"
+From root folder:

+1. "docker-compose build"
-2. "cd client"
+2. "docker-compose up"
-3. "npm i"
-4. "cd .. & npm run dev"